AryanVBW/RDPtown/README.md

-Welcome to the magical world of Linxie – your free Linux Remote Desktop (RDP) and virtual computer ! 🎉
+Welcome to the magical world of Linxie – your free Linux Remote Desktop (RDP) and virtual computer ! 🎉 These cloud computers are fully managed by Google, so you can be sure they are reliable and secure.
+You can use them for anything you want, from development and testing to running Linux tools and apps to hacking exploits and Linux gaming.
+Each virtual computer has approximately 400mb/ps internet speed and 4GB of RAM.
+If you have an old Gmail account, you can get a virtual computer with 16GB of RAM!

 ## Features ✨
-- Virtual Computer: ⚡️ 400MB/ps internet speed 🖥️ 4GB RAM (Old Gmail accounts get a whooping 16GB RAM!)
+- Virtual Computer: ⚡️ 400MB/ps internet speed
 - Trustworthy: 🛡️ Hosted and maintained by the  Google
 - Usage: 👨‍💻 Linux tools, apchee/ngnix, ethical security testing, gaming, and more!
+- Free forever
+- Fully managed by Google
+- Reliable and secure
+- 🖥️ 4GB RAM (Old Gmail accounts get a whooping 16GB RAM!)
+- Access from any device with an RDP client
+##Benefits:

+- Use Linux tools and apps on any device
+- Develop and test software in a cloud environment
+- Run hacking exploits safely and securely
+- Play Linux games without having to install anything
+- Have your own personal cloud lab
+-
 ## How to Get FREE RDP🚀
 To use Gmail Cloud Computer, you need to follow these steps:
 ## Step 1